+Chapter: Benefits

+Legislative authority: sections 111, 114

+Prevention statement

-Preventing work-related injuries is the most important job in any workplace.
-The Workers' Safety and Compensation Act establishes the responsibilities of all workplace parties to work together to ensure the physical and psychological health and safety of workers.
+Preventing injuries is one of the most important responsibilities in the workplace.
+The Workers' Safety and Compensation Act (the 'Act') establishes the responsibilities of all workplace parties to work together to ensure the physical and psychological health and safety of workers.
 When injuries do occur, workers and employers must continue to work together to facilitate an injured worker's early and safe return to health and work.

+Purpose

+This policy provides information on when alternative treatment may be permitted.

+Definitions

-Purpose This policy provides information on when alternative treatments may be permitted.
-Definitions alternative treatment means a variety of therapeutic or preventive health care practices that do not fall within the scope of conventional medical care and fall outside the scope of policy HC-01, "Overview: Provision of Health Care Services" alternative treatment practitioner means a regulated health care provider recognized by the board who provides care and treatment to an individual using alternative treatment methods (e.g. a licensed physiotherapist may provide alternative treatment) board means the Workers' Safety and Compensation Board health care provider means - a. a medical practitioner; or - b. a health care provider recognized by the board.
+alternative treatment means a variety of therapeutic or preventive health care practices that do not fall within the scope of conventional medical care and fall outside the scope of policy HC-01, "Overview: Provision of Health Care Services"

+alternative treatment practitioner means a regulated health care provider recognized by the board who provides care and treatment to an individual using alternative treatment methods (e.g. a licensed physiotherapist may provide alternative treatment)

+board means the Workers' Safety and Compensation Board

+health care provider means

+- a. a medical practitioner; or

+- b. a health care provider recognized by the board.

-medical practitioner means - a. a person who is entitled to practice medicine in Yukon pursuant to the Medical ProfessionAct; or - b. a person entitled to practice medicine under the laws of another province. worker means a person who performs work or services for an employer under a contract of service or apprenticeship, written, or oral, express or implied and as further defined in section 77 of the Act
+medical practitioner means - a. a person who is entitled to practice medicine in Yukon pursuant to the Medical Profession Act; or - b. a person entitled to practice medicine under the laws of another province. worker means a person who performs work or services for an employer under a contract of service or apprenticeship, written, or oral, express or implied and as further defined in section 77 of the Act Effective date: July 1, 2022